reneshbedre/reneshbedre.github.io/_posts/2018-3-30-pca-expression.md

   cumulative 70% variation is common to retain the PCs for analysis (Jolliffe et al., 2016).
 Even though the first four PCs contribute  ~99% and have eigenvalues > 1, it will be difficult to visualize them at once and needs to perform pairwise visualization.
 - From the biplot and loadings plot, we can see the variables D and E are highly associated and forms cluster.
-Similarly, A and B are highly correlated and forms another cluster.
+Similarly, A and B are highly associated and forms another cluster.
 If the variables are highly associated, the angle between the variable vectors should be as small as possible in the biplot.